ssadler/hoek/specs/poker.md

 Parameters:

-* `nBlocks`: Number of blocks encoded as a VarInt.
+* `nBlocks`: Number of blocks encoded as a VarInt, via preimage.

 Verifications: